OpenAPITools/openapi-generator/samples/client/petstore/ruby-faraday/docs/UserApi.md

 require 'petstore'

 api_instance = Petstore::UserApi.new
-username = 'username_example' # String | The user name for login
+username = "username_example" # String | The user name for login
-password = 'password_example' # String | The password for login in clear text
+password = "password_example" # String | The password for login in clear text

 begin
   # Logs user into the system